Skip to content

 B then C

-1. Read the first layer
+1. Read the first frontier

 Starting from A, the first neighbors B and C become the first queue frontier.